-Seeking Alpha tries to select outstanding articles from credible authors and edit them for clarity, consistency and impact.
-Among other principles, our editors follow the following criteria in deciding whether or not to accept an article for publication:
+Seeking Alpha accepts submissions from credible authors and reviews them for clarity, consistency and impact.
+Among other principles, our editors follow the following criteria in deciding whether or not to publish an article:

 - The author must agree in writing to Seeking Alpha's disclosure standards.

 The stocks covered on Seeking Alpha, and whether articles are bullish or bearish, are determined by our contributing authors (having satisfied quality and integrity criteria), and not by our editors.
-Editorial changes to articles are intended to clarify the author's viewpoint and may not interfere with the substance of the author's argument or viewpoint.
-Our strict adherence to these editorial guidelines means that Seeking Alpha authors are genuinely independent.
+Editorial feedback on articles is intended to support the author in clarifying the author's viewpoint and may not interfere with the substance of the author's argument or viewpoint.
+Our strict adherence to these editorial guidelines means that Seeking Alpha authors and contributing authors are genuinely independent.

 Authors are required to disclose personal positions in stocks they write about.
 Since Seeking Alpha's editors have no input into which stocks are covered or the nature of the commentary on them, they are not required to disclose positions in articles they edit.